 The hard outer shell of the helmet cushions and redistributes the force of impact, thereby protecting the skull.
 Just as subpar motorcycle parts increase the risk of injury, so does improperly designed helmets.
 There are federal safety standards in place to determine the amount of force a helmet should be able to handle, and the amount of peripheral vision allowable.

-Aside from being aware of the factors that increase motorcycle injuries, it’s important to stay proactive.
+Aside from being aware of the factors that increase motorcycle injuries or wrongful death it’s important to stay proactive.

 Protect yourself (and those around you) by following a few safety tips:

-Our Firm Will Look At Your Accident From Every Angle
+Our Firm Will Look At Your Accident in San Jose CA From Every Angle

 We investigate and pursue every severe injury or wrongful death case with a jury trial in mind.
 That means we carefully document every fact and circumstance that bears on the liability of one or more defendants and that supports your claim for damages.